-Determining whether an individual has become addicted to gabapentin can be assessed through withdrawal symptoms (side effects of stopping use of the drug).
+Determining whether an individual has become addicted to gabapentin can be done by assessing withdrawal symptoms (side effects of stopping use of the drug).
 The Medscape article indicates that these can include:

 These symptoms can be uncomfortable enough to require hospitalization for some individuals to manage the worst elements of detox from the drug.

-According to Mayo Clinic, it is also risky to stop taking gabapentin – or any antiepileptic drug – abruptly, as this can lead to increased seizures.
-Stopping gabapentin for any reason should be done under the care of a professional who has experience with gabapentin use and abuse.
+According to Mayo Clinic, it is also risky to stop taking gabapentin – or any anti-epileptic drug – abruptly, as this can lead to increased seizures.
+Stopping gabapentin for any reason should be done under the care of a professional who has experience with gabapentin use and misuse.

-When receiving gabapentin for addiction treatment, it is important to follow the prescription instructions accurately to decrease the chances for developing addiction.
+When receiving gabapentin for addiction treatment, it is important to follow the prescription instructions accurately to decrease the chances of developing an addiction.
 Staying in close collaboration with the treating professional about potential issues regarding addiction to gabapentin is also important.

 Finally, if addiction to gabapentin – or the potential for addiction – is suspected, there are other options to treat alcohol and benzodiazepine addiction and other mental health conditions.
 These treatment options are supported by research as effective in helping individuals get control over substance misuse and avoid relapse back to use in the future.